Ajimego/MARKETING-CAMPAIGN-FOR-BANKING-INSTITUTION/README.md

 ### Limitations

-I had to remove all zero value from balance and age column and unknown from job,education and contact column.
+I had to remove all zero value from balance and age column and unknown from job,education and contact column because they would have affected the accuracy of the my conclusion.

 ### Reference